Procedure Guide ·Lipoma Removal ·2026

 1Do all dog lipomas need to be removed?

-No. Most lipomas are benign and cause no problems.
-Removal is recommended when the lipoma impairs movement, grows rapidly, or when fine needle aspirate results are inconclusive (can't rule out malignancy).
-Many dogs live comfortably with multiple small lipomas their entire lives.
+No. Most are benign/harmless.
+Remove when impairing movement, growing rapidly, or aspirate is inconclusive (can't rule out malignancy).
+Many dogs live comfortably with multiple small lipomas.

 2How can I tell if a lump is a lipoma or cancer?

-You can't tell by feel alone — mast cell tumors and other malignancies can feel similar to lipomas.
-Fine needle aspiration (FNA) is a quick test ($50-$100) that extracts cells for examination.
-Every new lump should be aspirated by your vet; never assume a lump is benign without testing.
+Can't tell by feel alone - mast cell tumors feel similar.
+Fine needle aspiration (FNA) extracts cells for exam ($50-$100).
+Every new lump must be aspirated.
+Never assume benign without testing.

 3Can lipomas grow back after removal?